 Cloud computing services are an integral part of many businesses and they handle communication, collaboration, and file storage.
 Because of the convenience cloud computing provides, many companies worldwide resort to Software as Service (SaaS) to manage their daily operations.
 Also known as on-demand software, it’s hosted centrally in the cloud in which business applications are delivered.
 Since SaaS offers plenty of advantages, such as lower costs, easy setup, and a high level of accessibility and scalability, SaaS deployments in business management are on the rise.
-Microsoft Office 365 has over 120 million users and saw 41% revenue growth in the company’s most recent quarterly earnings report.
+Microsoft 365 has over 120 million users and saw 41% revenue growth in the company’s most recent quarterly earnings report.

 Don’t put all your eggs in one basket

 While many embrace the advantages that come along with SaaS, the exposure to potential risks cannot be overlooked.
 It may lead to dire consequences when you rely solely on cloud storage and services for your business assets.
 A report published earlier this year on ARN warned that unexpected downtime of either Microsoft, Google or AWS could result in a $19 billion loss for the businesses involved.
 Outages in the UK and the US are two recent events that put users in a difficult situation when data is only located in cloud locations.